 On April 3, 2023, July 3, 2023, and October 3, 2023 we entered into purchase agreements with the Class A Convertible Preferred unitholders whereby we redeemed a total of 2,224,860 Class A Convertible Preferred Units (the "Redeemed Units") at an average purchase price of \$33.71 per unit.
 The Redeemed Units had a carrying value of \$35.20 per unit resulting in returns attributable to the Class A Convertible Preferred Units of \$3.2 million for the year ended December 31, 2023.
-There were 23,111,918 Class A Convertible Preferred Units outstanding as of December 31, 2023.
+There were 23,111,918 Class A Convertible Preferred Units outstanding as of December 31, 2024 and 2023.

-Net Income Attributable to Genesis Energy, L.P. is adjusted for distributions and returns attributable to the Class A Convertible Preferred Units that accumulate in the period.
-Net income attributable to Genesis Energy, L.P. for the year ended 2023 was reduced by \$90.7 million due to Class A Convertible Preferred Unit distributions of \$93.9 million that accumulated during the period, offset partially by returns of \$3.2 million discussed above.
-Net income (loss) attributable to Genesis Energy, L.P. was reduced by \$80.1 million, and \$74.7 million for the years ended 2022 and 2021, respectively, due to Class A Convertible Preferred Unit distributions that accumulated during each period.
+Net income (loss) attributable to Genesis Energy, L.P. is adjusted for distributions and returns attributable to the Class A Convertible Preferred Units that accumulate in the period.
+Net income (loss) attributable to Genesis Energy, L.P. for the years ended December 31, 2024 and 2022 was reduced by \$87.6 million and \$80.1 million, respectively, due to Class A Convertible Preferred Unit distributions that accumulated during the period.
+For the year ended December 31, 2023, Net income attributable to Genesis Energy, L.P. was reduced by \$90.7 million due to Class A Convertible Preferred Unit distributions of \$93.9 million that accumulated during the period, offset partially by returns of \$3.2 million discussed above.